JetBrains/sbt-idea-plugin/README.md

 #### ideaExternalPlugins

-Default: `Seq.empty[(String, URL)]`
+Default: `Seq.empty[IdeaPlugin]`

-List of (pluginName, pluginUrl) pairs of external IDEA plugins to depend upon.
-Their jars will be downloaded and unpacked in `ideaBaseDirectory / "externalPlugins"` directory, each in its own subdirectory.
-They will be used in compilation
+List of external IDEA plugins to depend upon.
+Their zips or jars will be downloaded and unpacked in `ideaBaseDirectory / "externalPlugins"` directory, each in its own subdirectory.
+They will be used in compilation.

+NOTE: plugins consisting of *.class files packed in zip archive ([IntelliJ IDEA Plugin Structure](https://confluence.jetbrains.com/display/IDEADEV/IntelliJ+IDEA+Plugin+Structure), the 2nd way of organizing plugin's content) ARE NOT supported.

 ## Tasks